evemorgen/wzorceProject/api_docs/gprs/README.md

     <tr><td>Method: POST</td></tr>
     <tr><td>Format: JSON</td></tr>
     <tr><td>Parameters: <br /><br />
-        This method does not requires any parameters, you need to pass an object with: - {"action": "conf"}
+        This method does not requires any parameters, you need to pass an object with: - {"method": "conf"}
         </tr></td>
     <tr><td>Returns:     <br /><br />
     Json object with: <br />?